makrai/notes/bedi-2105-multimod-sarcasm-humor-classif-codemixed.md

     * to leverage the distinct and diverse information offered by each modality
     * to reduce the effect of noise among the multi-modal information sources
-* India is a multi-lingual country, and a vast population are comfortable with more than one language.
-Their comfort
+* India is a multi-lingual country, and a vast population are comfortable with more than one language
   * regular usage of words from multiple languages to form a single sentence in both writing and speaking
   * eg ‘Sachin ne 21 years pehle apna debut match khela tha.’
-    ‘Sachin played his debut match twenty one years ago.’) has
+       ‘Sachin played his debut match twenty one years ago.’)
     * three English words (ie ‘years’, ‘debut’, and ‘match’),
     * one named-entity
-    * the rest of the words are part of romanized Hindiy language
+    * the rest of the words are part of romanized Hindi language
   * common to switch languages for the consecutive sentences as well
   * These two variants are termed as the code-mixed and code-switched resp
   * pre-BERT pipeline
     1. language identification of each word.
 Dictionary-based lookup
-      * hE a token (in transliterated form) is a valid word in more than one language.
-For example, the word ‘main’ has the meaning ‘important’ in English, while it also means ‘I’ in Hindi
+      * hE a token (in transliterated form) is a valid word in >1 language eg ‘main’ means ‘important’ in English, and ‘I’ in Hindi
-    2. literature suggests language-specific processing for the downstrea tasks
+    2. literature suggests language-specific processing for the downstream tasks
 * handling multilingual inputs in a deep neural network architecture
   * multilingual/cross-lingual word representation techniques [21, 22]
 * Most of the existing datasets for the multi-modal sarcasm and humor detection